The 3 Q’s in Computer System Validation – IQ OQ PQ

 #Installation Qualification Tests (IQ) Tests

-The Installation Qualification tests provide confirmation that the software or system is installed and set up according to pre-approved Design Specification.
+The Installation Qualification tests provide confirmation that the software or system is installed and set up according to pre-approved Design Specifications.
 Usually, the software is first installed in a test or validation environment to verify the correct installation and configuration of software and hardware.

 Installation testing should verify that the following documents are available where appropriate: